 When they achieve adulthood they will look back at us, as parents, grandparents, friends and family members, and ask ” What was so hard about becoming an independent country?
 It is the most natural thing in the world.
 What was all the fuss about?”

 We can then just smile and envelope them in our loving embrace.

-The real hard work starts the day after independence is declared.
+Then, the real hard work starts the day after independence is declared.